Table Of Contents_

 In the unboxing, the QC 25 come folded within the supplied carrying case.
 The case is as sturdy as they come and is secured by a zipper around the perimeter.
 Included inside is an airplane adapter and a AAA battery (to power the noise cancellation).

-The build of the QC 25 is most hard plastic.
-It’s definitely not the most premium-feeling headphones out there, but when you pick them up, you can tell that they’re of a solid build quality.
+Unlike the Bowers & Wilkins P7 wireless over-ear headphones, the build of the QC 25 is mostly hard plastic.
+It’s definitely not the most premium-feeling headphones out there, but when you pick them up, you can tell that they’re of solid build quality.
 In other words, I have no reservations that the materials won’t hold up.

 There are three color schemes to choose from: Black, Triple Black, and White.
-We were given the “Black” version to review and it actually has a couple additional color accents.
-The outside of the earcups are gray and the edges by the earpads are blue.
+We were given the “Black” version to review and it actually has a couple of additional color accents.
+The outside of the earcups is gray and the edges of the earpads are blue.
 Everything has a nice, smooth finish and the two colors are deep.